9: …And the World Will Go On Without You

 This was Elliott Manor, so Tessa’s door creaked when it opened, but the whole house was so much creaking and groaning age.
 If you couldn’t sleep through that, you couldn’t sleep.
 V pulled sharply on the door, and closed it with the same speed.
 She’d calculated it — better for the sound to be one blip, easily dismissed, than to draw it out.

 V got up before any of the humans.
 But the house was quiet, not silent.
-Drones had duties allocated even to the young hours of the morning – clearing the backlog of deferred tasks, finishing especially involved cleanings, and getting everything ready for when the humans did wake up.
-V performed her duties, and ditto for every functional drone of Elliott Manor – James simply did not tolerate a house that wasn’t in order when he awoke.
-Keep that chamber empty.
+Drones had duties allocated even to the young hours of the morning — clearing the backlog of deferred tasks, finishing especially involved cleanings, and getting everything ready for when the humans did wake up.

 When her vents’ intake sampled the air in the hallway, chemosensors detected faint traces of complex metalloorganic molecules partially combusted, and flagged a high entropy posterior update to her Bayesian models.
 In other words:

-Why did V smell an oil leak?
+Why do I smell an oil leak? she thought.

 V stumbled as she rushed into a run she wasn’t coordinated enough for.
 Picked up her fallen glasses, then picked herself up.
-She berated herself, but really, stealth didn’t matter so much out in the hall.
+She berated herself, but really, stealth didn’t matter so much out here in the hall.
 Speed mattered more.
 If James woke up to a mess, someone would be decommissioned.

 Racing down the hall, she saw guest bedrooms — on her right, gentle light shined from each doorway she passed, then stopped abruptly.
 The scent gradient took V into the first dark room.
 V slid to a stop, feet rubbing against the carpet.
 Touching the doorknob shocked her.
 V pushed the half-opened door, and stepped in.